 What Are Food Allergies And Food Allergy Symptoms?

-Food allergies are caused by allergic reactions to common ingredients in dog food such as beef, corn, soy, fish, wheat, chicken, and chicken eggs.
+Food allergies in Labrador Retrievers are caused by allergic reactions to common ingredients in dog food such as beef, corn, soy, fish, wheat, chicken, and chicken eggs.

 Veterinarians report that food allergies account for approximately 10% of allergy problems in dogs.